How to Organize Original Documents and Forms of Solicitation

 Always Double-Check

-The original solicitation should be carefully checked for any reference to outside attachments.
+Carefully check the original solicitation for any references to outside attachments.
 Certain documents could be provided by the vendor or may be available for download on the entity’s own portal.
 RFPs can occasionally refer to a document that is not included in the attachments provided.
 Contact the relevant party through proper channels to clarify quickly before the question period ends.
 With this in mind, read the RFP carefully.
 Make a comprehensive inventory of requested documents to understand the requirements thoroughly.

 At The Bid Lab, we work with clients who don’t have the time to organize every proposal document or form.
 The bidding process can be quite intricate and challenging for companies to handle.
-Therefore, it’s totally reasonable for firms to outsource these responsibilities!
-You can call 1-844-4BID-LAB or email us at respond@thebidlab.com to learn more.
-We’re ready to organize your original documents and forms of solicitation– so that you can focus on what you do best!
+As RFP process managers, we can help you find the right opportunity (try Bid Banana, our user-friendly RFP search engine!) and help you manage your entire RFP response.
+From start to finish, we can help you write and design a winning bid response.
+We can even make government RFPs look good!
+So, let us know if you’d like us to organize your original documents and forms of solicitation– so that you can focus on what you do best!
+Reach out to us for a free consultation by calling 1-844-4BIDLAB or emailing respond@thebidlab.com.